BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/about.md

 ## What's the name mean?

 BeerMetalPC was a half-asleep showerthought.
-You've heard of bare metal computers?
+Have you heard of bare metal computers?
 What about beer metal? 🍺🤘💻.
 I’ve used other handles for online games over the years, but as I’ve started doing more public and professional interaction, it became clear I needed one more that was at arms length from my gaming activity.
-Is my personal branding a mess as a result?
+Is my personal branding a mess?
 Yes. 😆

 ## Upcoming Conferences
 I try to attend at least one security conference per year.
 You can see which ones I'll be at, and whether I'm doing anything more than just attending, (volunteering, speaking, etc.) below.
 Feel free to say hi if we cross paths!